-As parents it’s our duty to provide all of the educational resources and opportunities to our children that we can.
-However it would be foolhardy to send our children on such an adventure without a roadmap and the guide.
+As parents, it’s our duty to provide all of the educational resources and opportunities to our children that we can.
+However, it would be foolhardy to send our children on such an adventure without a roadmap and the guide.

-While we want our children to explore and grow, using the Internet without some common sense rules often invite disaster.
+While we want our children to explore and grow, using the Internet without some common sense rules often invites disaster.
 You can see it in the news almost every day we hear about another child getting involved with an online predator and the unfortunate results of that meeting.

 So here are a few things you should consider talking with your child or teen about before letting them to venture online.

 Explore the net with your kid.
 Make it interesting and let your child takes the lead.
 Ask them to show you some of their favorite places online, then you can show them some special sites specifically designed for children.

 By taking the time to do this and sharing those first few Internet experiences with your child, you’ll be providing a road map for them concerning the type of things they should do or not do online, and the kind of behavior you expect from them when they’re online.

 Introduce The Concept Of Internet Safety / Online Safety To Your Kids

 As hard as it may be, sit your children down and teach them about the dangers that lurk online.
 Of course, take into account the age and maturity level of your child, you should also discuss sexual exploitation, pornography, violence, and hate web sites.

 Teach your child about how to react when confronted with the sort of material or aggressive or sexually explicit Instant Messages or Chats.